salverrs/Remaining-Casts/README.md

 This plugin shows the remaining number of casts for spells.

-The remaining casts can be displayed on the menu tooltip, spell tooltip and as individual infoboxes.
+- The remaining casts can be displayed on the menu tooltip, spell tooltip and as individual infoboxes.
+- Spells can be whitelisted, blacklisted and pinned by name.
+- Chat warnings can be configured at predefined cast amounts.

 All features can be enabled/disabled and configured further through the plugin settings.